Nadine2016/knative/limits.md

 The following sections provide technical details about the Coligo limit settings.
 {: shortdesc}

-## Experimental limitations
+## Experimental release limitations
 {: #kn-limits_experimental}

-During the experimental release of Project Coligo, be aware of the following limitations:
+During the Experimental release of Project Coligo, be aware of the following limitations:

 - One project per location
 - Three projects per account
+- After 7 days, your project and everything that the project contains will be deleted.

-Be aware that experimental releases are not intended for production and any projects, apps, or jobs that you create during experimental will not carry over to other releases.
+Be aware that Experimental releases are not intended for production and any projects, apps, or jobs that you create during Experimental will not carry over to other releases.

 ## Application limits
 {: #kn-limits_application}